50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 i.e., the drag coefficient on the hull is some function of the Froude number.

-method, find the dimensionless similarity parameter that governs this freely falling behavior.
+where is the function to be determined and is the coefficient of viscosity.
+Using the Buckingham method, find the dimensionless similarity parameter that governs this freely falling behavior.

-so in implicit form then
+so, in implicit form, then

 Setting down the dimensional matrix gives

-For the product then we have
+For the product, then

 For to be dimensionless, then

-and so = -1, and
+and so = -1, and and = -1.

 Therefore, the product is